sysmulch/docs/docs/moodle-installation-cloud-server.md

    A password prompt appears.

-1. Enter the password you set in Step 1.3.
+1. Enter the password you set earlier.
 The MySQL prompt appears.
 Type the below commands at the prompt.

     - Create the Moodle database in the MySQL server.